 Composition/Molecular Weight Calculation (Georgetown University Medical Center, U.S.A.) - the only problem with this site is that when run in batch mode it does not identify the sequence by name, merely sequential number

-Batch Protein Isoelectric Point determination - part of the Sequence Manipulation Suite
+Batch Protein Isoelectric Point determination - part of the Sequence Manipulation Suite or ENDMEMO

-Batch Protein Molecular Weight determination - part of the Sequence Manipulation Suite
+Batch Protein Molecular Weight determination - part of the Sequence Manipulation Suite or ENDMEMO

-Protein calculator ( C. Putnam, The Scripps Research Institute, U.S.A.) - calculates mass, pI, charge at a given pH, counts amino acid residues etc.
+Protein calculator (C. Putnam, The Scripps Research Institute, U.S.A.) - calculates mass, pI, charge at a given pH, counts amino acid residues etc.

 Computation of size of DNA and Protein Fragments from Their Electrophoretic Mobility (Reference: Raghava, G. P. S. 2001.
 Biotech Software and Internet Report 2:198-200).